 Angel’s Envy Cask Strength Bourbon

 Angel’s Envy is one of the best known and widely available cask-finished American whiskey brands you can find.
 The core expression is a four to six-year-old bourbon finished in port wine barrels for up to half a year, giving the whiskey a dark color and syrupy notes of candied fruit.
-There’s an annual cask strength expression of this bourbon as well, which is released in limited numbers (the 2020 release was bottled at a strong but not overpowering 120.4 proof), as well as a rum cask-finished rye whiskey.
-This past fall, Angel’s Envy commemorated ten years since filling its first port barrel with the special Mizunara Cask release, a blend of four and nine-year-old bourbon finished in Japanese oak for an additional two years.
-This is a unique addition to the Angel’s Envy lineup, bringing soft incense and spice flavors to the palate.
+There’s an annual cask strength expression of this bourbon as well, which is released in limited numbers.
+The 2021 release marked ten years of cask strength bourbon from Angel’s Envy, and continues to be an extremely popular bottle that usually sells out pretty quickly upon its release.
+You can still find some bottles online, but be prepared to pay a premium.
+This bourbon, finished in port wine barrels like the original, is worth it if you can afford a bottle.
+And at 120.4 proof, it’s very drinkable for a barrel-proof whiskey.

 Coalition Kentucky Straight Rye Whiskey